vinceharmon/Dashboard/README.md

 The folder structure of the JS files reflects a standard Angular 2.0 folder structure, so if you are not familiar with Angular check out the [official documentation](https://angular.io/).

 * `src/app`: Contains the application source code.
-    * `src/app/app.module`: Contains all the components, imports, services, providers and other pieces that make up the dashboard module.
+    * `app.module`: Contains all the components, imports, services, providers and other pieces that make up the dashboard module.
-    * `src/app/app.routing`: Contains all the defined routes.
+    * `app.routing`: Contains all the defined routes.
-    * `src/app/app.component`: The main application component which is the bootstrap component in the app.module.
+    * `app.component`: The main application component which is the bootstrap component in the app.module.
-    * `src/app/header.component`: Header component which contains dashboard navigation.
+    * `header.component`: Header component which contains dashboard navigation.

+* `src/app/server`
+    * `fakeRequests`: XMLHttpRequest wrapper.
-* `src/app/server`: Contains a fake XMLHttpRequest wrapper. fakeServer responds to the fake HTTP requests and pretends to be a real server.
-Replace with HTTP rest api calls.
+    * `fakeServer`: Responds to the fake HTTP requests and pretends to be a real server.

+* `src/app/settingdetail`
-* `src/app/settingdetail`: Component allowing the editing of a specific setting.
+    * `settingdetail.component`: Component allowing the editing of a specific setting.

+* `src/app/settings`
-* `src/app/settings`: Component displaying all the settings.
+    * `setting.component`: Component displaying all the settings.

 * `src/app/shared`: Contains data models and services.
+    * `settings.model`: Contains all models for settings.
+    * `settings.service`: Setting service implementation.
+    * `workitems.model`: Contains all models for the work items.
+    * `workitems.service`: WorkItems service implementation.

 * `src/app/workdetails`: Components allowind the editing of a specific work item.
+    * `workdetails.component`: Contains all the components, imports, services, providers and other pieces that make up the dashboard module.
+    * `workstep.component`: Contains all the components, imports, services, providers and other pieces that make up the dashboard module.

+* `src/app/workitems`
-* `src/app/workitems`: Components displaying all current work items.
+    * `workitems.component`: Components displaying all current work items.

 ## Getting started